Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 before you can use them.

-Each vector embedding should have a path to the relevant vector field in your items being stored, a supported data type (float32, int8, uint8), the vector's dimensions, and the distance function being used for that embedding.
+Each vector embedding should have a path to the relevant vector field in your items being stored, a supported data type (float32, int8, uint8), the vector's dimensions (positive int <=1536), and the distance function being used for that embedding.
 A sample vector embedding policy would look like this:
 ```python
 vector_embedding_policy = {